Big city, big worry: New Yorkers fret as bustling city slows - KVIA

 “I’ve been working from home and will probably continue to and probably lay low for a week or two,” she said.
 “Maybe not go to my normal yoga classes.
 I guess my main concern is how long this will all last.”

-Associated Press writers Deepti Hajela, Marina Villeneuve and Michael R. Sisak contributed to this report.
-Villeneuve and Hill reported from Albany, New York.
+Associated Press writers Deepti Hajela, Marina Villeneuve, David Porter and Michael R. Sisak contributed to this report.
+Villeneuve and Hill reported from Albany, New York, and Porter reported from Newark, New Jersey.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.